 There are also a few post-production notes and corrections on my blog.

 I hope you'll let us know how you liked the show.
 If you agree or disagree with our opinions or have other ideas you'd like to add, I encourage you to post a comment below or on the InRaiderSpect Epilogue page.
 Thanks for listening!

 TR2 Dagger of Xian Replica Prop Tutorial

 I created this dagger as both a cosplay prop and an entry in Crystal Dynamics' "By Hand" contest, which was held on the Eidos forum in 2012.
-The dagger itself now belongs to our former community manager, Meagan Marie, but if you want to try making your own, you'll find my step-by-step tutorial on laracroftcosplay.com.
+The dagger itself now belongs to Crystal Dynamics' Senior Community Manager, Meagan Marie.
+If you want to try making your own, you'll find my step-by-step tutorial on laracroftcosplay.com.